marcoverl/CVUserGuide/source/ManagingStorage.rst

-Suppose now that you belong to a OpenStack project called 'AdminTesting' (Openstack project id: b38a0dab349e42bdbb469274b20a91b4) and you are the owner of a bucket called 'bucket2', and you want to share it in read only mode only to members of of OpenStack project called 'AstroCosmo' (Openstack project id: 3d0ab98b833043cb9ab94e6c9f2bdd19).
+Suppose now that you belong to a OpenStack project called 'AdminTesting' (Openstack project id: b38a0dab349e42bdbb469274b20a91b4) and you are the owner of a bucket called 'bucket2', and you want to share it in read only mode only to members of OpenStack project called 'AstroCosmo' (Openstack project id: 3d0ab98b833043cb9ab94e6c9f2bdd19).

 To implement such use case prepare a policy file called e.g. example2.json: